Hall algebras and curve-counting invariants: Introduction

 The first part of Theorem \ref{conjdt} (the DT/PT correspondence) was conjectured by Pandharipande and Thomas \cite[Conj.
 3.3]{PT1}.
 The second part was conjectured earlier by Maulik, Nekrasov, Okounkov and Pandharipande \cite[Conj.
 2]{MNOP} and is a crucial ingredient in the conjectural DT/GW correspondence \cite[Conj.
 3]{MNOP}.

 There is another version of Theorem \ref{conjdt} involving unweighted Euler characteristic invariants defined without a Behrend function.
 This was first proved by Toda \cite{To1,To2}.
-Our argument gives a second proof of this result.
-Stoppa and Thomas \cite{ST} have given yet another proof of the DT/PT correspondence for unweighted invariants which even extends to the non-Calabi-Yau case.
+Our argument gives a second proof of this result, and Stoppa and Thomas \cite{ST} have given a third (and simpler) proof, which even extends to the non-Calabi-Yau case.

 The approach to Theorem \ref{conjdt} we present here owes a lot to Toda's work \cite{To1}, and we have used ideas from his paper in several places.
 In fact Toda's argument could be modified to give a proof of Theorem \ref{conjdt} if one could establish a certain identity involving Behrend weights for objects of the derived category of $M$.
 The corresponding identity for coherent sheaves was established by Joyce and Song \cite{JS} and plays a crucial role in this paper.